 List All Installed RPM Packages

-Another way to list installed packages is listing all packages not just latest installed.
+Another way to list installed packages is to listing all packages not just latest installed.

 Using less in this situation is more practical.
-We can also search command output with less.
+We can also search for command output with less.

 $ rpm -qa | less

-If an Rpm package is all ready installed we can upgrade existing package to newer one.
-Advantage of upgrade is that after upgrade old package is also hold as a backup and if new package do not work old package can be used.
+If an Rpm package is all ready installed we can upgrade existing package to a newer one.
+Advantage of the upgrade is that after upgrade old package is also held as a backup and if the new package does not work old package can be used.

 rpm -Uvh tmux-1.8-4.el7.x86_64.rpm

 Uninstalling or erasing and Rpm package can be done with -e parameter like below.

 We can only uninstall package itself and hold dependency packages in the system.

 An alternative way to remove Rpm package is not erasing dependencies.